simrb/cms/readme.md

 	# su
 	# bash .setup 1

-initialing database, if you haven`t existed database, this is command that will create a default database called `cms_db` for you
+initialing database, if you have not existed database, this is command that will create a default database called `cms_db` for you

 	# bash .setup 2